Holly Cairns: As a TD

 In March 2020, the family farm organisation, the Irish Creamery Milk Suppliers Association (ICMSA), criticised Cairns for "airy-fairy criticism" of dairy export sectors.
-Eileen Calnan, Chairperson of the West Cork ICMSA, said that she was "somewhat taken aback" by what she called Deputy Cairn's "lukewarm and half-hearted" support of the local dairy sector in an interview on RTÉ Radio 1's "Countrywide" programme.
+Eileen Calnan, Chairperson of the West Cork ICMSA, said that she was "somewhat taken aback" by what she called Deputy Cairns' "lukewarm and half-hearted" support of the local dairy sector in an interview on RTÉ Radio 1's "Countrywide" programme.
 Cairns replied that as farmers, herself and Ms Calnan had more in common than they had to differ on.
 "I'm glad that we can agree on the most important thing of all: that farmers must be paid a fair price for their product.
 What I don't agree with is the notion that it's 'airy-fairy' to acknowledge that there are many aspects of the way we do things right now that are not sustainable.
 It's unreasonable to think the sector isn't vulnerable and doesn't need more robust support in the face of climate change... before this election, Ms Calnan said farmers didn't want politicians who just told them what they thought they wanted to hear.
 I am delighted to be able to say that that is a promise I will always be able to keep."
 Also in March, speaking on the fishing industry, Cairns called on Minister Michael Creed to set up a task force involving all stakeholders, from those fishing to the processors and retailers.